 International standard training available free to jobseekers

-In August 2014 the 20/20 Trust signed a Lottery Grant Agreement to train 7,500 unemployed people in basic digital skills.
+In August 2014 the 20/20 Trust signed a Lottery Grant Agreement to train 7,500 unemployed people in basic digital skills, and we fully expect to achieve or even exceed this target.
 The KiwiSkills programme uses ICDL online training and testing to upskill participants with essential digital skills for life and work.
 It is free to jobseekers, nationwide.

 Participant select modules to customise their self-paced training to match their needs.
 On successful completion they are awarded the ICDL qualification, recognized and valued by employers, NZQA and internationally.